Country and market data

 Although Indonesia has had a well-deserved regional reputation for press freedom since the fall of Soeharto in 1998 and the subsequent passage of the 1999 Press Law, the implementation of laws on electronic communications have threatened to undermine the independence of the digital media sector.<

 In this section we publish a market-based view of the findings, which includes an overview of the most important data points in terms of news.

 In some other markets, where internet penetration is lower, our data often represent younger and more affluent groups – even if it meets other nationally representative quotas.
-For all these reasons, one should be cautious in comparing some data points across markets where we know these limitations apply.
+For all these reasons, one should be cautious in comparing some data points across markets where we know these limitations apply (see methodology).
 In a few markets we do not show certain data points (such as paying for news) because we feel these could lead to misunderstandings or misleading comparisons.
 We have also signalled specific details about samples in a short note on the relevant page and also include the internet penetration rate on each.

 We have ordered the countries and markets by geography (Europe, Americas, Asia-Pacific, and Africa) and within each region countries are then ordered alphabetically – with the exception of UK at the start of the Europe section and the United States at the start of the Americas.